spacedogXYZ/common-cause-share/_posts/2020-11-20-georgias-upcoming-runoff-elections.md

 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: "Georgia has several runoff elections coming up, and it's essential that voters know when those elections will be held.
-To get more information about GA's upcoming elections, click here: https://www.commoncause.org/georgia/democracy-wire/runoff/.
-Then, share that info with your family and friends."
+To get more info about GA's upcoming elections, click here: https://www.commoncause.org/georgia/democracy-wire/runoff/.
+Then, share that info with your friends."
 share_image: /assets/uploads/vote.jpg
 share_hashtags: gapol
 ---